 A tick has a one-piece body.
 The harpoon-like barbs of its mouth attach to a host for feeding.
 Crablike legs and a sticky secretion help hold the tick to the host.
 Ticks range in size from almost impossible to see with the naked eye, to ones the size of a human fingertip.
 The United States has about 200 tick species.
 They can survive—and thrive—in woods, beach grass, lawns, forests, and even urban areas.
 Ticks also aren’t picky eaters: they feed on mammals, birds, and even other insects.

 Using a pair of tweezers is the most common and effective way to remove a tick.
 But not just any tweezers will work.
 Most household tweezers have large, blunt tips.
 You should use fine-point tweezers, to avoid tearing the tick and spreading possible infections into the bite area.

 Spread your dog’s fur, then grasp the tick as close to the skin as possible.
 Very gently, pull straight upward, in a slow, steady motion.
 This will prevent the tick’s mouth from breaking off and remaining embedded in the skin.
 People often believe it’s the head of the tick that embeds in the skin.
 But ticks don’t have heads, in the conventional sense, so what gets inserted into your dog is known as “mouth parts.”

 Another option that is even easier to master is the use of a tick removal hook.
-It’s especially useful if you live in a tick-dense area where you dog is frequently playing host to the vexing little critters.
-There are several types of hooks, like the Tick Twister or the Tick Stick.
+It’s especially useful if you live in a tick-dense area where your dog is frequently playing host to the vexing little critters.
+There are several types of hooks, like the Tick Tornado or the Tick Stick.
 You simply put the prongs on either side of the tick and twist upward.

 After you’ve removed the tick, make sure to wash your hands thoroughly, clean the bite site with rubbing alcohol, and rinse the tweezers or tool with disinfectant.